Maradonna90/NewGAN-Manager/README.md

 # Troubleshooting
 If the app crashes for some reason open an issue and please provide the `newgan.log` file.
 It helps to figure where exactly the app crashed combined with your description.

+## Mac
+Run the application with Rosetta if its not starting otherwise.

 ## newgan.log on Windows
 On Windows the log file is created in the installation directory.
 It should be under `%localappdata%\Programs\NewGAN-Manager\`